-Can You Smoke a Dry Cigar?
+Can You Smoke a Dry Cigar and What Happens When You Do

-smoking a cigar by jay | Posted on January 1st, 2025
+smoking a cigar by jay | Updated on August 12th, 2025

 dried cigar

-What Happens if You Smoke a Dry Cigar?
+What Happens if You Smoke a Dry Cigar

 Light up that dry cigar and what can you expect?
 For starters, it’ll burn fast and hot.
 The lack of moisture means there’s nothing to regulate the burn, so the cigar will likely flame out in a matter of minutes.
 The smoke will be harsh and bitter, lacking any of the subtle flavors and aromas you enjoy in a well-maintained cigar.
 You might even find the cigar cracking and falling apart as you smoke it, making for a frustrating and unsatisfying experience.

-Can a Dry Cigar Be Saved?
+Can a Dry Cigar Be Saved

 Don’t toss out those dry cigars in frustration just yet – there may be hope.
 If they haven’t completely deteriorated, try to rehydrate them.
 The key is to go slowly.
 Placing a bone-dry cigar in a humidor at high humidity can cause the wrapper to expand too quickly, leading to cracks and splits.